 We get it: Cats have a tendency to scratch everything — your furniture, your floors, and maybe even you.
-It can be annoying (not to mention painful) and you might just be getting a little fed up with this constant behavior.
-What you need are solutions.
+It can be annoying (not to mention painful), and you might just be getting a little fed up with this constant behavior.
 You might have gotten so frustrated that you’ve even wondered, “Is it bad to declaw a cat?”

-The truth is, cats scratch objects for a number of reasons, from maintaining their claw condition to stretching their legs and paws.
-And while it may be tempting to declaw your cat, it’s important to understand what this type of operation really consists of and what complications can arise.
-There are lots of questions about whether this surgery is ethical, which is why two experts have weighed in and provided some important insights every cat owner should know about declawing cats.
+The truth is, cats scratch for a number of reasons, from maintaining their claw condition to stretching their legs and paws.
+And while it may be tempting to declaw your cat, it’s important to understand what this type of surgery really entails, and what complications can arise.
+There are many questions about whether declawing cats is ethical, which is why two experts weighed in and provided some important insights every cat owner should know about declawing cats.

 According to Myers, the declawing amputation is performed under general anesthesia.
 Cats also need postoperative pain management.
 But even with proper care, the surgery doesn’t have an easy or simple recovery.

 “This traumatic amputation requires significant healing.
 It can take anywhere from weeks to months for a cat to fully recover from being declawed.
 In some cases, a cat carries permanent pain or injury as a result of the declaw.
 Larger, older cats experience significantly more trauma during the procedure, and healing time is much longer,” says Myers.

 Nikki Martinez, board member of Hearts Alive Village in Las Vegas and founder of Fostering a Purpose, explains that many people want to declaw cats because it prevents them from causing damage by scratching.
 “Some argue that declawing reduces rehoming and euthanasia, which comes about because of such scratching,” she says.
 “However, as we have seen firsthand in our rescue, it may actually increase the chances of behaviors such as aggression and biting, which ultimately lead to rehoming or euthanasia.”